 I think of every time I’ve ever used the word ‘visceral’ and resolve never again to take it in vain.
 What did I know of viscera until I felt the chainlink of intestine running through my fingers?
 How dare I allude to this most intimate of acts: the touch of another creature’s innards, of following the transfiguration of grass to fumet as one traces digestive tract from throat to tail.

 It was a primal experience, and immersing myself in the subject has totally changed the way that I look at the landscape around me.
-Read the full essay here. (£)
+Read the full essay here (£), or after the fold.

 I continue to edit and conduct interviews for the literary website Five Books.
 I was particularly pleased with this recent interview with polymath barrister, vet, academic and author Charles Foster, about the best nature writing of 2017, and what it means to be a good nature writer.
 I was delighted too to see it picked up by The Browser, which called it “a rather wonderful conversation”.

 As you may or may not know, I write quite a lot about the landscape and natural world (for example: this Granta essay on plantation forestry and the Flow Country, an upcoming piece I have written for the same publication about red deer in the Highlands, and a series of entries for the Guardian’s Country Diary slot) so it’s a subject close to my heart, and it was a pleasure to speak to Charles, whose writing (and clarity of thought and purpose) I admire greatly.